Ginseng: the root of your well-being

 It is considered a tonic with adaptogen, stimulant and aphrodisiac properties5.
 Furthermore, it is present in monographs in the pharmacopoeias from China, United Kingdom, Germany, USP-NF, or Europe, among others.

-The EMA (European Medicines Agency, 2008) defines the term ‘adaptogen’ as a metabolic regulator.
-An adaptogen increases the capacity of organisms to adapt to environmental factors, thus avoiding any damage that might occur.
+The EMA (European Medicines Agency, 200812) defines the concept of adaptogen as a metabolic regulator.
+An adaptogen increases the adaptive capacity of organisms against changing environmental factors.

 How does Ginseng work?